guidobouman/thesis/Documents/Thesis/Thesis.markdown

 * handling files
 * doing advanced calculations on the database data

-This comes mostly in three forms:

-#### Server side templating
-A webserver which serves complete html files filled with the requested data.
+This comes mostly in two forms: Server side templating or an API (Application Programming Interface) or plain file serving.
+The first is a web server which serves complete html files filled with the requested data.
+An API serves raw requested data, often in json format.

-#### API's (Aardappel Puree Ijsjes)
-Raw requested data, often in json or xml provided.

-#### Plain file serving
 Raw files are being fed back to the user when requested through an url.

 ### Storage
 The data a user works with every day